jordipons/music-audio-tagging-at-scale-models/README.md

 ### Waveform front-end

-It is based on the *sample-level* front-end proposed by Lee, et al. -- *Sample-level Deep Convolutional Neural Networks for Music Auto-tagging Using Raw Waveforms* in arXiv:1703.01789 (2017).
+It is based on the *sample-level* front-end proposed by Lee, et al.

 <p align="center"><img src="waveform.png"></p>